CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/changing-transforms.md

 ## How to configure a transform schema

-Transform templates (schemas) are `.yml` files that define the transforms and all configuration data needed to perform them.
+Transform schemas are `.yml` files that define the transforms and all configuration data needed to perform them.
 Refer to [Pipeline Configuration](../universal-pipeline-configuration.md) for details on how transform schemas are defined in an organization's settings.